Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdk-middleware.md

 Middleware lets you extend Amplitude by running a sequence of custom code on every event.
 This pattern is flexible and you can use it to support event enrichment, transformation, filtering, routing to third-party destinations, and more.

 !!!note
-    Middleware is only supported in maintance SDK except the maintance Browser SDKand legacy Ampli. **[Plugins](../sdk-plugins/)** replaced middleware in the latest SDK or latest Ampli version.
+    Middleware is only supported in maintenance SDK except the maintenance Browser SDK and legacy Ampli.
+Middleware has been replaced by **[Plugins](../sdk-plugins/)** in the latest SDK and Ampli versions.

 ## Middleware Structure